Home | Curriculum | Family Engagement | Ready4K’s Tips for Crafting Messages for Parents

 1. Messages should also be kept short and sweet.
 Try to avoid unnecessary wordiness.
 Parents might feel overwhelmed by messages that include long text that will take a long time to read through.

 2. Try for a period instead of a comma to keep sentences shorter.
-Long sentences can sometimes be tough to read through.
+Long sentences can sometimes be tough to read.

 3. Use fewer descriptive words.
 Try to get to the point as quickly as possible, so that parents can quickly understand what your message is saying.

 4. Be aware of your word choice.
 Word choice can be the difference between a message that feels overwhelming and one that feels empowering.
-Be especially aware of the word choice in the first sentence.
+Be especially aware of word choice in your first sentence.

 Visualize Your Reader

-When you are writing communications to families, visualize them reading your messages.
-Think about where they are now, how they might be feeling, and what they might be experiencing, especially during this pandemic.
+As you write a communication to families, visualize them reading your messages.
+Think about where they are now, how they might be feeling, and what they might be experiencing.
 Before you send a message, consider the following questions:

-1. Would my families want to read this on their worst day?
+1. Would family members want to read this on their worst day?
 On their best day?

 2. How will this message make families feel?
 Think about specific parents and how they might perceive your message.